trekhleb/use-position/README.md

-# React hook for fetching and following a browser location
+# React hook for following a browser location

 ## Installation